shawn-nyk/tp/docs/DeveloperGuide.md

    1. Prerequisites: Garena not already added in InternHunter.

-   1. Test case: `add com n/Garena a/201 Victoria St e/GarenaHires@garena.com p/65093545`  <br>
+   1. Test case: `add com n/Amazon a/201 Victoria St e/AmazonHires@gamazon.com p/65000545`  <br>
       Expected: A card displaying information of the company is added.
 The right display will show full information of the company added.

-   1. Test case: `add com n/Google a/101 Tampines St e/GoogleHires@google.com p/62343434 t/Cloud Computing t/Artificial Intelligence` <br>
+   1. Test case: `add com n/Google Florida a/101 Tampines St e/GoogleHires@google.com p/62343434 t/Cloud Computing t/Artificial Intelligence` <br>
       Expected: The difference compared to the above test case is, this adds some tags to the card which will show both `Cloud Computing` and `Artificial Intelligence`.
 It is reflected inside a blue box inside the card.

    1. Test case: `add com n/Facebook a/301 Raffles St e/FacebookHires@fb.com`  <br>